-- 1. No students will be added after January 9, 2023, for any reason. - 2.
-Enrolled students who fail to complete all of the first week's assignments will be dropped unless they have contacted me and have explained their situation. - If you begin to get seriously behind, even a week behind, please contact me and let's try to figure out a way to save the quarter.
-If you do not think you can manage to catch up, because of life circumstances beyond your control, I strongly advise you to drop before JANUARY 22: (Last day to drop classes) - 4.
-Links to an external site. - 5. without a W) or March 3 (for a "W") Last day to drop with a W.
+- 1. No students will be added after April 8, 2025, for any reason. - 2.
+Enrolled students who fail to complete all of the first week's assignments will be dropped unless they have contacted me and have explained their situation. - 3.
+If you begin to get seriously behind, even a week behind, please contact me and let's try to figure out a way to save the quarter.
+If you do not think you can manage to catch up, because of life circumstances beyond your control, I strongly advise you to drop before April 20: (Last day to drop classes without a W).